yashjariwala/YaruisFrontEnd/README.md

 - Once registered as Admin then login, add category and supplier and then add product.

+- Before adding a product check paths in productaddcontroller.java for images of products and refresh the images folder after adding products otherwise the image wont load.

 - Once added the products users are ready to shop.

+- Change the url of image in Email.java so that header image goes while sending the mail.

 ### Important!- Once a product is added you need to refresh the images folder in the IDE for it to show images on the web-browser.

-## Changelog as of 28-11-2017
+## Changelog as of 06-03-2018

+- Forgot password has been successfully implemented a mail with reset link is sent which lets change the password.

+- Forgot User name has been successfully implemented mail with user name is sent.

+- Many under the hood Improvements.

+- Email was completely revamped from plain text based email to bootstrap based email template.

+- Delete User was added to the my accounts page.

+- Recommended Products does not show Recommended Products Table if no products are found in same category on the products page.

 - Solved Bootstrap related design problems in header and some pages.

-- Images were compressed to load faster on slow devices!

-- New themes have been added to 404 page and 403 page.

-- My account page now works as expected.

 ## Upcoming Ideas!
 (Not surely coming!)

-- Delete user account from the my account page.
+- Change carousel images to be added to admin login.

+- Password and confirm password boxes coming soon with stronger password implementation.

+- Showing of all orders in the Admin account and showing my orders after login of individual accounts.

 - Redesign of the table on the products page showing all projects.

 ## Project made by Yash Jariwala